 She was abused, physically, and mentally, sex trafficked and completely separated from her friends and family.

 In 2008 Raphaella became addicted to painkillers and used them throughout her pregnancy.
-Unfortunately she and her second child after 14 days of giving birth, all while fighting with CPS for the custody of her oldest daughter.
+Unfortunately, she lost her second child after 14 days of giving birth, all while fighting with CPS for the custody of her oldest daughter.

-“I never fully healed after my son passed away, I was introduced to the gang, I almost lost my life four or five times,” says Raphaella.”The point that said “this is it” was when my partner put his gun in my mouth, I thought I could make it if I escaped and try to at least save my child.”
+“I never fully healed after my son passed away, I was introduced to the gang, I almost lost my life four or five times,” says Raphaella.”The point that said “this is it” was when my partner put his gun in my mouth, I thought I could make it if I escaped and try to save my child at least.”

 Women who experience domestic violence often have difficulties leaving their partners due to fear, Raphaella stayed with her partner for so long because of coercion.